 Nothing can describe the happiness the Egyptian citizens are feeling right now.

 Throughout all Egyptian cities, people are dancing, singing and cheering.

 Fireworks are lighting up the sky.

-Photos are by Dina El Halawany, taken in Alexandria today.
+Dina El Halawany is a Reporter for Youth Journalism International.
+Photos are also by El Halawany, taken in Alexandria today.

 Read up on the revolution.
 Links to YJI’s comprehensive, award-winning coverage are here.